AyushBhat822/scalaGraphImplementation/README.md

 # scalaGraphImplementation
-In this repo several programs are present to implement Graph using Scala language
+In this repo several programs are present to implement Graph using Scala language.